 Hardwood Flooring Repair

-Sometimes it is not necessary to install new hardwood floors and get the whole floor refinished.
+Sometimes it is not necessary to install new hardwood floors get the whole floor refinished.
 There are cases where only a hand full of wood boards are effected by damage.
 In these cases you may just want to repair those floor boards.
-We are here to provide the best solution for you to keep your hardwood floors looking beautiful for years to come.
+We're here to provide the best solution for you to keep your hardwood floors looking beautiful for years to come.

 Moisture problems due to leaks can cause a big problem so it is best to get any leaks taken care of as soon as possible.
 Due to moisture imbalance cupping or crowing can occur.
 Cupping occurs when there is more moisture under the floors than there is above causing the the edges of the wood to rise higher than the middle of the wood.
 Crowing is the opposite where the middle of the wood is higher than the edges of the wood panel due to excess moisture.

-It is good to watch for acid like solutions on wood flooring because they can eat away at the floor's polish and cause damage.
-Make sure to wipe up quickly food items high in acid like lemon juice or other fruit juices so as not to cause damage to the polish which is protecting the floors.
-Also products like nail polish remover if spilled on wood can cause damage to the polish of the floor.
-If there are some floor boards that had damaging products spilled on them that took away part of the polish then you might want to consider repairing them to avoid further damage to the wood board.
+It is good to watch for acid like solutions on wood flooring because they can eat away at the floor's finish and cause damage.
+Make sure to wipe up quickly any food items high in acid like lemon juice or other fruit juices so as not to cause damage to the finish which is protecting the floors.
+Also products like nail polish remover if spilled on wood can cause damage to the finish of the floor.
+If there are some floor boards that had damaging products spilled on them that took away part of the polish then you might want to consider repairing them to avoid further damage to the wood floor.

 However, if you did try to DIY your hardwood flooring and have created a master piece of a mess we are here to help you out.
 We can come and help you repair your hardwood flooring to get the hardwood floors you’ve been dreaming of.